r00t254/Password-Locker/README.md

 # Decription
 This is a python application that show how one can save and delete password .It shows a username and password for each account .It also stores password and generate new password for the user when login.

+# User Story
+.To create an account for the application or log into the application.
+.Store my existing acounts login details for various accounts that i have registered for.
+.Generate new password for an account that i haven't registered for and store it with the account name.
+.Delete stored account login details that i do now want anymore.
+.Copy my credentials to the clipboard

 # Requirements
 python 3.8